Skip to Main Content

 Best bets:

 Tabs for each reference sub-type—bibliographies, dictionaries, encyclopedias, and handbooks—are listed above.
-Click on a tab to get started and/or begin with the following best bets:
+Click on a tab to get started.
+You can also begin with the following:

 Note: Wikipedia has grown more reliable over the years, but please use the scholarly reference works listed in this box instead of Wikipedia to obtain background information for the reasons explained here.

-The bibliographies found below are mostly book-length reference works that list and often annotate scholarly sources about, in this case, ancient Mesoamerica.
-Abstracting and indexing databases such as the Bibliografia Mesoamericana serve a very similar function.
+The bibliographies found below list and often annotate scholarly sources about ancient Mesoamerica.
+Abstracting and indexing databases such as the Bibliografia Mesoamericana serve a similar discovery function.

 Print: